MarxSoul55/cats_vs_dogs/README.md

         * test (will contain test-images from Kaggle)
 4. Now you need to learn how to use `model.py`, which acts as the interface by which you'll train and test the model.
 There are three main commands you'll need to know.
-    * `python model.py -tr -s 25000`
+    * `python model.py --train --steps 25000`
-        * The `-tr` tells the program to train the model, and the `-s` tells the program how many "steps" it should take.
+        * The `--train` tells the program to train the model, and the `--steps` tells the program how many "steps" it should take.
 By steps, I mean parameter-updates, which are performed image-after-image.
 In more technical terms, I'm doing stochastic gradient-descent with `batch_size=1`.
 Why did I not implement minibatch gradient-descent?
 Lack of computing resources.
 I don't personally have a lot of RAM on my machine, so I didn't bother.
         * In this example, I train on all 25000 images from Kaggle's training-set.
-You can tell because of the `-s 25000`.
-But what if I used something like `-s 26000`?
+You can tell because of the `--steps 25000`.
+But what if I used something like `--steps 26000`?
 The Kaggle dataset only contains 25000 images total!
-Simple, my preprocessing-function that I wrote in `layers/preprocessing` will simply start over at the beginning of the directory.
+Simple, my preprocessing-function that I wrote in `preprocessing.py` will simply start over at the beginning of the directory.
 It's seamless, so don't worry about it.
+        * During training, the preprocessor will preprocess an image for the model to train on from the first class (in this case either `cats` or `dogs`) and will then preprocess and image from the second class.
+After it does so, it will loop back around to the first class and pick some image that it hasn't trained on yet (order of picking is arbitrary, since we want to train on everything).
+Then it'll do the same for the second class, and continue looping over and over until it reaches the amount of steps that was specified by the user.
         * After the training is complete, the program generate (or overwrite if exists) two
           directories:
             * saved_model (self-explanatory)
             * tensorboard
                 * See https://www.tensorflow.org/get_started/summaries_and_tensorboard for details.
-    * `python model.py -tr -r -s 25000`
+    * `python model.py --train --resuming --steps 25000`
         * Almost identical to the first command.
-Only thing different is the `-r` flag.
+Only thing different is the `--resuming` flag.
-        * `-r` tells the program that it's *resuming* training.
+        * `--resuming` tells the program that it's *resuming* training (obviously).
-        * With this flag, the training will start where it left off from your `saved_model` directory.
-It will overwrite `saved_model` and `tensorboard`.
+        * With this flag, the training will start where the model's paramters' values last were.
+          Those values are stored in the files in `saved` directory.
+It will overwrite `saved` and `tensorboard`.
-    * `python model.py -te -i data/test/1.jpg`
+    * `python model.py --classify --image data/test/1.jpg`
-        * The `-te` tells the program to test the model on an image, whose path is given by the portion after the `-i` flag: `data/test/1.jpg`.
+        * The `--classify` tells the program to test the model on an image, whose path is given by the portion after the `--image` flag: `data/test/1.jpg`.
+The program will print a string: either "cat" or "dog".
 5. That's all there is to it!
 I highly encourage you to tinker around with my code and change it as it suits your purposes—it currently suits mine very well, but for you, it may not!